FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/implement-a-visitor.md

 | `on_broken_link(hdf_path, link)` | A soft or external link cannot be resolved.
 The broken node is then skipped. | no-op |
 | `on_external_link(hdf_path, link)` | An external link is first encountered, *before* the handler opens the external file. | no-op |

-The `link` argument is an `h5py.SoftLink` or `h5py.ExternalLink` — inspect its type to distinguish the two cases.
+The `link` argument is an `h5py.SoftLink` or `h5py.ExternalLink`.
+Inspect its type to distinguish the two cases.
 Nodes from a successfully resolved external file are visited with the same `hdf_path` prefix as the link itself; for example, a link at `"entry/ext"` whose target is a group containing `"value"` results in `on_field("entry/ext/value", ...)`.

 !!! note "Hard links"
     Hard links are followed transparently.
 A built-in cycle guard prevents infinite recursion when a hard-linked descendant aliases an ancestor.